-where $\ell_e$ is the mean free path and $k_e$ the wavenumber associated with the energy at which the localisation length is evaluated.
-We recall that this formula is not expected to be entirely correct as it is derived by first assuming weak localisation and then forcing the diffusion coefficient to zero \cite{Sheng, Vollhardt} (in addition, we do not have white noise or an infinite system).
+where $\ell_B$ is the Boltzmann mean free path and $k$ the wavenumber associated with the energy at which the localisation length is evaluated.
+The Boltzmann mean free path (the distance over which the wave loses memory of its initial direction) is related to the scattering mean free path $\ell_s$ (the mean distance between scatterers) through the scattering cross section of a single scatterer, which includes information about the scatterer height and shape, as well as the energy of the wave.
+We recall that while this formula is quite freely used in the literature (e.g.~\cite{BS}), it is not expected to be correct, as it is derived (for a classical wave) by first assuming weak localisation and then forcing the diffusion coefficient to zero \cite{Sheng, Vollhardt} (in addition, we do not have white noise or an infinite system).

-One may relate the mean free path to the fill factor rather trivially by simple geometrical arguments, yielding $\ell_e \propto 1/\sqrt{f}$, and then fit the numerically-obtained $\xi_E$ as a function of fill factor to
+One may relate the mean free path to the fill factor rather trivially by simple geometrical arguments, yielding $\ell_s \propto 1/\sqrt{f}$, and then fit the numerically-obtained $\xi_E$ as a function of fill factor to